Finding Nemo Submarine Voyage: Voyage

-The sub then exits the current and enters a graveyard of sunken ships, Jacques can be seen nearby while Marlin and Dory continue their search for Nemo.
+The sub then exits the current and enters a graveyard of sunken ships, Jacques and Blenny can both be seen nearby while Marlin and Dory continue their search for Nemo.
 Bruce and Chum swim inside a sunken submarine surrounded by mines.
-The submarine "hits" a mine, causing the mine to explode, resulting in the sub shaking and temporarily losing power.
+The submarine "hits" one of the mines, causing all the mines to explode and the sub to shake and temporarily lose power.
 As the sub goes dark, Marlin and Dory are surrounded by small glowing lights, which turn out to be phosphorescent lights on several huge deep-sea anglerfish.
-After Marlin and Dory escape the creatures, they make their way through a forest of jellyfish.
+After they escape the creatures, they make their way through a forest of jellyfish.

 The submarine reaches the active deep-sea volcano.
-Gill, Bloat, Gurgle, Bubbles, and Squirt chant as lava flows down the volcano's sides, while Marlin and Dory finally reunite with Nemo.
+Gill, Bloat, Gurgle, Bubbles, and Squirt chant as lava flows down the volcano's sides, while Marlin and Dory reunite with Nemo.
 The volcano erupts just as the sub escapes and returns to the reef.
 The fish gather around and celebrate finding Nemo once again.
 Suddenly, a pod of humpback whales appears, and one of them swallows both Dory and the submarine.
 Dory swims about trying to understand the whale's vocalizations.
 After a few moments, the whale shoots the submarine and Dory out through its blowhole.
-Dory then mistakes the sub for a "big yellow whale" and speaks whale; saying goodbye.
+Dory then mistakes the sub for a "big yellow whale" and speaks whale, saying goodbye.

 The captain tells the first mate not to enter anything that has happened in the ship's log because nobody would believe it.
 He then says they should bring the sub up to the surface "before we have a run-in with a sea serpent or an encounter with a mermaid" (references to the original attraction, which included mermaids and a sea serpent).
 Two rock formations can be seen, one shaped like a sea serpent's head, and the other shaped like a mermaid.
 The sub then surfaces and reenters the harbor, where a pair of king crabs snap at air bubbles coming from a sewage pipe.
 An instrumental version of "Beyond the Sea" plays as the submarine docks and the captain thanks the passengers for riding.